29th Apr 2022

 Know the line between progress and offence

 Facilitate conversations with people who are opposed to your ideas, to understand where they are coming from, and speak to your consumers to get their feedback.
-Essity has a rule that if less than 10% of people feel offended by their campaign or product, they give it the green light, as they expect a minimal amount of rejection; but if this threshold is exceeded they pull the plug.
+A great example of this is the purpose-led brand Essity, they have a rule that if less than 10% of people feel offended by their campaign or product, they give it the green light, as they expect a minimal amount of rejection; but if this threshold is exceeded they pull the plug.

-KPIs and metrics will depend on your objectives but they could include product sales growth, satisfaction rate from employee surveys, reduction or eradication of taboos, PR coverage, global reach, engagement on social platforms and unique visits on your websites.
+KPIs and metrics for purpose-led brands will depend on your objectives but they could include product sales growth, satisfaction rate from employee surveys, reduction or eradication of taboos, PR coverage, global reach, engagement on social platforms and unique visits on your websites.

 Sign up to our weekly insights and maximise your competitive advantage